utcs356/sp25/_pages/3_improved_router.md

 #### Tasks
 All the tasks are on the `src/controller.py` file.

 **Task 1**: Complete the `mergeRoute` method of the `Route` class.
 The `Route` class stores routing information (i.e., next hop IP and cost).
 The information would be associated with a certain destination IP address and stored in the `routing_table` dictionary.
-Refer to the skeleton code for the detailed specification.
+Refer to the skeleton code for detailed specifications.

 **Task 2**: Complete the RIP response handling logic.
 Once the router receives an RIP response, it forwards the packet to the controller.
-Then the controller should update or install the routing table entries if the routes in the RIP response are for unknown destinations or known but with cheaper cost.
+Then, the controller should update or install the routing table entries if the routes in the RIP response are for unknown destinations or known but with cheaper costs.
 Your job is handling the routing table entry updates and installations.
-Refer to the skeleton code for more details.
-It should be quite similar to what you've done in A2 other than the RIP-specific logic.
+Please take a look at the skeleton code for more details.
+Other than the RIP-specific logic, it should be quite similar to what you've done in A2.

 **Notes for Task 2**:
-* When you build the table entry for `ipv4_route` (lpm table), use a prefix length of 32 for the `match_fields` parameter of `p4info_helper.buildTableEntry`.
-In part 3, we don't use the notion of subnet for simplicity.
+* When you build the table entry for `ipv4_route` (a LPM table), use a prefix length of 32 for the `match_fields` parameter of `p4info_helper.buildTableEntry`.
+In part 3, we don't use the notion of a subnet for simplicity.
-* When you update the existing table entry, specify `is_modify=True` as the parameter of `s1.WriteTableEntry`.
+* When you update an existing table entry, specify `is_modify=True` as the parameter of `s1.WriteTableEntry`.

 #### Test your implementation
 1. Compile the P4 code and launch the P4 and controller program on the routers (`r[1-6]`).
 You may want to test your program on the subset of the routers to ease debugging.